SalimChehida/Executable_Formal_Inter-DSL_Collaboration/README.md

 ### 2.2 Description
 In this step, the engineer can:
 - Generate automatically a formal B specification from each DSL and the metamodel of their composition using the Meeduse framework.
 See the [Meeduse User Guide]( http://vasco.imag.fr/tools/meeduse/html/index.html) for more details.
-- Complete manually the execution semantics of the generated machine by specifying the B operations defining actions involved in the collaboration process.
+- Complete manually the execution semantics of the generated machine by specifying the B operations defining actions involved in the collaboration process, and also invariant properties.
 See the [Meeduse User Guide]( http://vasco.imag.fr/tools/meeduse/html/index.html) for more details.
 - Specify a CSP model from the BPMN diagram built in the previous section (this mapping is done manually.
 Work in progress intends to automate this transformation).

 ### 2.3 Use case B specifications